KxSystems/docs/docs/ml/automl/userguide/proc.md

 <i class="fab fa-github"></i>
 [KxSystems/automl](https://github.com/kxsystems/automl)

 The procedures outlined below describe the steps required to prepare extracted features for training a model, perform cross validation to determine the most generalizable model and optimize the best model using grid search.
-These steps follow on from the data preprocessing and feature extraction methods outlined in the [Automated Preprocessing](https://code.kx.com/v2/ml/automl/userguide/preproc/) section of the documentation.
+These steps follow on from the data preprocessing methods outlined in the [Automated Preprocessing](https://code.kx.com/v2/ml/automl/userguide/preproc/) section of the documentation.

 ## Outline of Procedures